GodzillaLi/GodzillaLi.github.io/_pages/about.md

 ## Biography

-I am currently pursuing a Master of Engineering (M.E.) degree in Information and Communication Engineering at North China University of Technology under Prof. Lijun Wang’s group.
+I am currently pursuing a Master of Engineering (M.E.) degree in Information and Communication Engineering at North China University of Technology under [Prof. Lijun Wang](https://gjjcxyjy.ncut.edu.cn/info/1003/1032.htm)’s group.
+At the same time, I have been conducting research on personalized texture synthesis and personalized 3D content generation under the guidance of Researcher [Yawei Luo](https://person.zju.edu.cn/NB23035) from Zhejiang University.
 Prior to that, I earned a B.Eng. degree in Electronic Information Engineering.

 I am currently actively seeking PhD opportunities in Fall 2025.
 If you are interested in collaborating with me, please feel free to reach out!